marvinbuss/SqlDwDeployment/README.md

 This project covers the following aspects for a Synapse- and SQL Data Warehouse-based data project:

-1. Infrastructure as Code: Validation, What-If and Deployment,
+1. Infrastructure as Code (IaC): Validation, What-If and Deployment,
 2. Synapse Artifacts: Validation and Deployment and
 3. Synapse SQL Pool: Build, Drift Reporting and Publishing of SQL DB Projects.